 Addressing Bike Build Issues

 We test complete bikes as they were constructed by their manufacturers.
-While we attempt to standardize the level of bike builds to give a fair comparison, in this case, we chose bikes between $-- and $--, manufacturers must make trade-off decisions in build choices that affect how their bike performs.
+While we attempt to standardize the level of bike builds to give a fair comparison, in this case, we chose bikes around $2,600, manufacturers must make trade-off decisions in build choices that affect how their bike performs.
 Rather than custom build a bunch of bikes that aren't available for you to purchase, we're testing the bikes that are available to you.
 Where we think a relatively small component change, often tires, could greatly benefit your experience, we'll let you know.

 Bike Wheels and tires